-The about how Thomas Jefferson, dissatisfied with the New Testament gospels as they had been handed down over the centuries, took a pen knife to the texts to remove the passages he didn’t like, the ones thought contrary to reason, or the ones believed untrustworthy.
+The story is often told about how Thomas Jefferson, dissatisfied with the New Testament gospels as they had been handed down over the centuries, took a pen knife to the texts to remove the passages he didn’t like, the ones thought contrary to reason, or the ones believed untrustworthy.
 He believed all of the gospel writers were untrustworthy, so I suppose it made the excising easier.
 Generally, what Jefferson did was remove the references to miracles and the resurrection of Jesus (he kept the crucifixion and death).
 He entitled his new book The Life and Morals of Jesus of Nazareth.

 We have our own version of this today, although it doesn’t involve a President (past or present).
 A few months ago, Andy Stanley, pastor of a large church in Atlanta and the son of Charles Stanley, published a book and gave a few sermons about the need to “unhinge” the Old Testament from the Christian faith.
 I’m not going to respond to this; a lot of other people with more theology and Biblical history in their heads than I do have already done that.
 Stanley wrote an article for Christianity Today in which he tried to explain and clarify what he said, but I don’t think he quite succeeded.